School-Wide Learning Expectations

 - Apply problem-solving and critical-thinking skills in academic and daily life.

-- Read, analyze and comprehend materials presented throughout the curriculum.
+- Read, analyze, and comprehend the materials presented throughout the curriculum.

 Productive Members of Society